JosefinE7/MS2_SpaceStation/README.md

 ## Features

 - Navigation bar
-  - At the very top of the page is a navigation bar that allows you to maneuver around the page in between the Home, About, Location R-T, Gallery and Astronaut page section.
+  - At the very top of the page is a navigation bar that allows you to maneuver around the page in between the Home, About, ISS Real Time, Gallery and Astronaut page section.
 The navigation bar is fixed to the top of the page.

 * Top section/Home
   - At the top of the page there is a header element and an image of one of the ISS logos.